-The MIT Transportation Club is proud to host the 8th annual MIT Transportation Showcase.
-Save the Date Wednesday, February 21, 2018 from 6:00-9:00pm at the MIT Museum!
+The MIT Transportation Club is proud to host the 9th annual MIT Transportation Showcase.
+Save the Date Wednesday, February 20, 2019 from 6pm to 9pm at the MIT Museum!

 The Transportation Showcase is the MIT Transportation Club's flagship event, and is widely attended by the students, alumni, faculty, and professionals that make up the MIT transportation community.
 The event showcases the transportation research carried out at MIT, strengthening the connections among the MIT transportation community, particularly between industry and academia.
 The Showcase is also an excellent venue for students and faculty to get advice, feedback and ideas for future research, as well as to connect with possible research collaborators.